With sweet potatoes, black beans, peppers, rice and cheese, these sweet potato black bean burritos are the perfect option for make-ahead lunches.

-But as I said we don’t like eating out so most weeks I suck it up and make something that will last for the entire week or close to it.
+But as I said we don’t like eating out so most weeks I suck it up and do make-ahead lunches that will a few days.
 That’s right, I try to make lunches that will last both of us the entire week.
 You might ask, do you get sick of having the same lunch for the whole week?
 Not if it’s damn delicious, which these sweet potato black bean burritos happen to be.

-What Ingredients are in Sweet Potato Black Bean Burritos?
+What Ingredients are in this Sweet Potato Black Bean Burrito Recipe?

 - Olive oil